 Pneumonia detection is a binary classification task which requires to classify a chest radiology image into either pneumonia or normal.
 Popular pneumonia detection dataset includes RSNA Pneumonia Detection Challenge \cite{shih2019augmenting} and pediatric pneumonia diagnosis\footnote{\url{https://data.mendeley.com/datasets/rscbjbr9sj/3}}.

 Traditionally, non-image features (e.g., patient age, gender, and body temperature) and radiomic features \cite{gillies2016radiomics} are used for automatic chest disease classification.
 In recent years, many studies explored deep neural networks (DNNs) for this task \cite{khan2020intelligent,rajpurkar2017chexnet,liang2020transfer}.
 For instance, Rajpurkar et al. introduced the CheXNet, a deep CNN trained to predict 14 diseases on chest X-ray \cite{rajpurkar2017chexnet}.
-Liang and Zheng used the Residual Neural Network (ResNet) \cite{he2016deep} pre-trained on the NIH ChestX-ray 14 dataset and fine-tuned on the child’s chest X-rays dataset for pediatric pneumonia diagnosis \cite{liang2020transfer}.
+Liang and Zheng used the Residual Neural Network (ResNet-18) \cite{he2016deep} pre-trained on the NIH ChestX-ray 14 dataset and fine-tuned on the child’s chest X-rays dataset for pediatric pneumonia diagnosis \cite{liang2020transfer}.

-For the medical image classification task, semi-supervised learning or unsupervised learning methods have demonstrated remarkable success in medical imaging because preparing annotated corpora is generally time-consuming and expensive.
+For the medical image classification task, semi-supervised or unsupervised learning methods have benefited this task hugely because preparing annotated corpora is generally time-consuming and expensive.
 It also requires domain expertise and significant effort to ensure accuracy and consistency.
 To relieve this problem, one method is to utilize unlabeled image data.
 For example, Tang et al., \cite{tang2019tuna} introduces the task-oriented unsupervised adversarial network, which consists of a cyclic I2I translation framework for RSNA Pneumonia Detection Challenge and a pediatric pneumonia diagnosis dataset.

 Another popular trend, especially in recent years, is the contrastive representation learning \cite{henaff2019data,he2020momentum,chen2020simple}.
 Nevertheless, it may not be beneficial to directly apply these visual contrastive learning methods to medical images than pre-training models on ImageNet and fine-tuning them on medical images, mainly because the medical images have high inter-class similarity \cite{zhang2020contrastive}.
 Thus, Zhang et al. \cite{zhang2020contrastive} proposed to use contrastive learning to learn visual representations from radiology images and text reports by maximizing the agreement between image-text representation pairs.
 Different from these works, we studied the contrastive learning between radiomics and convolutional neural networks (CNN) features to obtain medical visual representations.
 Therefore, our model does not require radiology text reports which are usually not publicly available.
 To this end, we deem that our framework is simple yet scalable when coupled with large-scale medical image datasets.